Understand and Accelerate Memory Processing Pipeline for Large Language Model Inference: Background

 \section{Background}

 We review representative long context/document LLM inference optimizations, focusing on methods that fundamentally change how memory is accessed and managed.

 \textbf{Sparse Attention.} Standard transformers incur quadratic complexity during prefill (input processing) and linear complexity during decoding (token generation) \cite{sheng2023flexgen}, making attention increasingly expensive for long contexts.
 Sparse attention mitigates this by selectively attending to a subset of past tokens.
-Recent decode-stage methods include DeepSeek Attention \cite{liu2025deepseek}, which retrieves top-$k$ important tokens with a lightweight indexer, LServe \cite{yang2025lserve}, which introduces a hierarchical paged KV cache for fast retrieval, and SeerAttention-R \cite{gao2025seerattention}, which extends an auxiliary attention predictor to the decoding phase.
+Recent decode-stage methods include DeepSeek Attention \cite{liu2025deepseek}, which retrieves top-$k$ important tokens with a lightweight indexer, LServe \cite{yang2025lserve}, introducing a hierarchical paged KV cache for fast retrieval, and SeerAttention-R \cite{gao2025seerattention}, which extends an auxiliary attention predictor to the decoding phase.
 These approaches significantly reduce memory access overhead while preserving model quality.

 \textbf{Retrieval-Augmented Generation (RAG).} For static knowledge sources, storing information as KV cache is inefficient due to per-layer vector storage.
 RAG \cite{lewis2020retrieval} instead gets relevant documents from an external corpus and concatenates them with the query.
 Representative dynamic RAG systems include FLARE \cite{jiang2023active}, which triggers retrieval when model confidence drops, and DRAGIN \cite{su2024dragin}, which leverages attention statistics to detect uncertainty.
 Fixed-sentence RAG \cite{trivedi2023interleaving} performs retrieval at every sentence boundary, enabling fine-grained context updates.
 Recently, more advanced two-stage RAG with reranker \cite{moreira2024enhancing} improve the accuracy by sacrificing the retrieval overhead.
-These methods improve factuality while reducing long-context storage overhead.
+These methods enhance the precision of retrieving factual knowledge while reducing long-context storage overhead.

 \textbf{Compressed Contextual Memory.} Compressed memory stores information in a compact form (embeddings or summarized texts), enabling LLMs to handle extremely long inputs.
 Synthesized memory such as MemAgent \cite{yu2025memagent} summarizes long inputs into textual memories conditioned on the query.
 Recurrent models, including HMT \cite{he2025hmt} and Memory as Context in Titans \cite{behrouz2024titans}, compress input segments into latent embeddings and retrieve them based on relevancy.
 These methods effectively trade computation for runtime data efficiency and assist far-distance information retrieval in the latent space.